Babylon LIRR [Station, Schedule, Parking, Stops & more]

 Permits can be obtained on the Village of Babylon website or at the Parking Permit Office, 456 Albany Avenue, Amityville, NY.
 Further information can be obtained by contacting (631) 230-0057.

-Yes, there are other available private parking spaces such as a parking lot at 15 Sammis Avenue, which has month parking available for $156.25 with refundable deposit.
+Yes, there are other available private parking spaces, such as a parking lot at 15 Sammis Avenue, which has monthly parking available for $156.25 with a refundable deposit.

 9. Is the Babylon Station ADA compliant?